-As we look back on the last year, the Crown Hill Heritage Foundation offers its gratitude for the support and generosity that continues to make our mission possible, especially during these historic times.
+As we look back on the last year, the Crown Hill Foundation offers its gratitude for the support and generosity that continues to make our mission possible, especially during these historic times.
 Our mission to preserve and celebrate Crown Hill Cemetery is thriving because of the support of our donors.

 - Planted more than 50 trees through our Memorial Tree Program.

 - Restored first historic family mausoleum built in 1864 for Caleb Blood Smith, who served as Secretary of the Interior in President Abraham Lincoln’s Cabinet.